awsdocs/amazon-ec2-user-guide/doc_source/ebs-fast-snapshot-restore.md

 After you enable fast snapshot restore for a snapshot, it can be in one of the following states\.
 + `enabling` — A request was made to enable fast snapshot restore\.
 + `optimizing` — Fast snapshot restore is being enabled\.
 It takes 60 minutes per TiB to optimize a snapshot\.
+Snapshots in this state offer some performance benefit when restoring volumes\.
 + `enabled` — Fast snapshot restore is enabled\.
+Snapshots in this state offer the full performance benefit when restoring volumes\.
 + `disabling` — A request was made to disable fast snapshot restore, or a request to enable fast snapshot restore failed\.
 + `disabled` — Fast snapshot restore is disabled\.
 You can enable fast snapshot restore again as needed\.